wavesoft/three-bundles/README.md

 })
 ```

-You should then load the `three-bundles` package later in your project in order to activate the bundles functionality.
+__IMPORTANT__: You must load the `three-bundles` package later in your project in order to activate the bundles functionality.

 ## Usage